MIDL-Conference/midl-website-2026/pages/doctoral.md

 # 🎓 Doctoral Symposium

 We are pleased to share the tentative program for the **Doctoral Symposium at MIDL 2026**.
-This event is designed to provide an enriching and engaging experience for trainees, including graduate students and postdoctoral researchers, with opportunities to connect with both academic and industry professionals.
+This event is designed to provide an enriching and engaging experience for trainees, including graduate students and postdoctoral researchers.

 ---